bjornmeansbear/lectureScripts/WhatIsSGD.md

 The definition of sustainable graphic design is both an easy one and hard one.
 It is easy in that sustainable graphic design is just design that sustains the welfare of all life.
 That is a short, direct sentence.
 Easy to describe.
 It is hard in that what actually constitutes graphic design that does sustain the welfare of all life?
 What is the je ne sais quoi that makes that sustainable design different, more correct, more capable of doing this sustaining?

 Our current tools, ideas, and cultural systems aren’t setup to help us to understand this or to manufacture products in this vein.
 So, part of figuring out what sustainable graphic design is, means we’ll also have to decide what forms, tools, and new societal structures are required to realize it effectively (& help to design these too).
 Designers as sustainabilitists = designers as good human beings. :boom:

+### Notes

+1. Flourishing: A Frank Conversation About Sustainability by John R. Ehrenfeld & Andrew J. Hoffman.
+Stanford Business Books; 1 edition (May 15, 2013).
+ISBN 978-0804784153
+2. Ibid
+3. Design and the Welfare of All Life by Bruce Mau from the collection Design Ecologies: Sustainable Potentials in Architecture: Essays on the Nature of Design edited by Lisa Tilder & Beth Blostein.
+Princeton Architectural Press; 1 edition (November 4, 2009).
+ISBN 978-1568987835
+4. Cradle to Cradle: Remaking the Way We Make Things, by Michael Braungart and William McDonough, North Point Press; 1st edition (April 22, 2002).
+ISBN: 978-0865475878
+5. Design Noir: The Secret Life of Electronic Objects, by Anthony Dunne and Fiona Raby.
+Birkhauser (2001).
+ASIN: B01NH07GBO.
+6. Ibid
+7. The Architecture of Happiness, by Alain de Botton.
+Pantheon; 1st edition (October 3, 2006).
+ISBN: 978-0375424434.
+8. The Total Beauty of Sustainable Products, by Edwin Datschefksi.
+Rotovision (May 2001).
+ISBN: 978-2880465452
+9. The Timeless Way of Building, Christopher Alexander.
+Oxford University Press (1979).
+ISBN: 978-0195024029